Hyperbolicity for log canonical pairs and the cone theorem: Pairs and their singularities

-\dent If we pass to a log resolution of $(X, \Delta)$, $\pi: X' \to X$ and write as in (\ref{log.discr.formula})
+If we pass to a log resolution of $(X, \Delta)$, $\pi: X' \to X$ and write as in (\ref{log.discr.formula})

-\dent then $\nklt(\Delta) = \pi({\rm Supp}(\sum_{i | b_i \geq 1} \Delta'_i))$ and $\nlc(\Delta) = \pi({\rm Supp}(\sum_{i | b_i > 1} \Delta'_i))$.
+then $\nklt(X, \Delta) = \pi({\rm Supp}(\sum_{b_i \geq 1} \Delta'_i))$ and $\nlc(X, \Delta) = \pi({\rm Supp}(\sum_{b_i > 1} \Delta'_i))$.

-\dent The complement in $X$ of $\nklt(\Delta)$ is the biggest open set on which $\Delta$ has just klt singularities and, analogously, the complement of $\nlc(\Delta)$ is the biggest open set of $X$ on which $\Delta$ has lc singularities.
+The complement in $X$ of $\nklt(X, \Delta)$ is the biggest open set on which $\Delta$ has just sub-klt singularities and, analogously, the complement of $\nlc(X, \Delta)$ is the biggest open set of $X$ on which $\Delta$ has sub-lc singularities.